lingtalfi/Light/doc/api/Ling/Light/Helper/LightHelper/executeMethod.md

      - classOrService: string, the name of the class or service being called
      - method: string, the name of the method being called
      - args: array, the array of arguments passed to the called method
+- prependArgs: an array of arguments to prepend to the arguments list